techuxwriter/UX-TW-IsD/z_4_remove-your-branch.md

 # Removing Your Branch

-There may be a reason to remove your branch, for example, if you are testing a branch or miss-name the branch and so on.
+Like me, you may have a reason to remove your branch.
+For example, if you are testing a branch or miss-name the branch, or you decide it's outdated, etc. Whatever the reason, here's how you remove your branch.

 To remove your branch, do the following: